rabregor/ContentfulBlog/README.md

-<h1> Test made for Acromático utilizing GatsbyJS, Contentful and deployed to Netlify </h1>
+Short blog made using Contentful API, GatsbyJS and React.